xuweiwu/RoboND-Rover-Project/writeup.md

     color_select_rock[in_range] = 1
     return color_select_rock
 ```
 The function sets a value range for each channel of RGB individually to specify the yellow/gold color of rock samples.
-Those ranges are obtained through investigations of self-recorded example images in an interactive matplotlib window.
+Those ranges are obtained through investigations of recorded example images of rock samples.

 The following two figures show the resulsts of the color selection with provided and recorded images, respectively.
 Provided image: